 Following public pressure, on 30 July, 2014, a criminal case was initiated against Investigator Melnik relating to charges of abuse of power.
-Investigator of the Prosecutor’s Office of Kiev, Sergey Khodakivskiy, has repeatedly made attempts to close the case against Melnik.
+Investigator of the Prosecutor’s Office of Kyiv, Sergey Khodakivskiy, has repeatedly made attempts to close the case against Melnik.
 He may have been influenced by representatives of the Kazakh side (according to the published correspondence).
-The Open Dialog Foundation, by legal process, brought about the initiation of a criminal case against Khodakovskiy in relation to charges of abuse of power.
-Still, on 30 September, 2015, the Kiev Prosecutor’s Office closed the case against its own investigator, failing to notify the applicant – the Open Dialog Foundation, of the fact.
+The Open Dialogue Foundation, by legal process, brought about the initiation of a criminal case against Khodakovskiy in relation to charges of abuse of power.
+Still, on 30 September, 2015, the Kyiv Prosecutor’s Office closed the case against its own investigator, failing to notify the applicant – the Open Dialogue Foundation, of the fact.
 The GPU ignored the comments about materials disclosed in the media which may confirm that the investigator committed the alleged acts of corruption.

 Citing the failure of the reform of the prosecutor’s office and the courts, human rights organisations have stated that the prosecution and the court trial on the case of Shalabayev in Ukraine ‘will be biased and politically motivated’.

 6. Sabotaging the reform of the Prosecutor’s Office and the lack of guarantees of fair justice in Ukraine